KevinSkills/GPT-OCR/README.md

 Usage
 -----
-To run the application, simply navigate to the directory where the `PythonOCR.pyw` file is located and double-click on the file.
+To run the application, simply navigate to the directory where the `GPT_OCR.pyw` file is located and double-click on the file.

 This will start the application without opening a command-line window.
 Once started,